martinbiel/StochasticPrograms.jl/docs/src/manual/structuredsolvers.md

 # Structured solvers

-A stochastic program has a structure that can exploited in solver algorithms through decomposition.
+A stochastic program has a structure that can be exploited in solver algorithms through decomposition.
 This can heavily reduce the computation time required to optimize the stochastic program, compared to solving the extensive form directly.
 Moreover, a distributed stochastic program is by definition decomposed and a structured solver that can operate in parallel will be much more efficient.

 ## Solver interface